localstack/localstack/README.md

 ## Integration with Java/JUnit

-In order to use LocalStack with Java, the project ships with a simple JUnit runner and a JUnit 5 extension.
-Take a look at the example JUnit tests in `ext/java`.
+In order to use LocalStack with Java, the project ships with a simple JUnit runner, see sample below.

-By default, the JUnit Test Runner starts LocalStack in a Docker container, for the duration of the test.
-The container can be configured by using the `@LocalstackDockerProperties` annotation.

 ```
 ...